nestauk/flow-temp-toolkit/src/case_studies/loop-trial.md

 logo: /static/files/loop-logo.png
 logo_alt: Loop energy app logo
 overview: >
-  In April 2022, Nesta collaborated with energy advice app Loop to encourage their users to change their boiler settings. <br>
+  <p>In April 2022, Nesta collaborated with energy advice app Loop to encourage
+  their users to change their boiler settings.</p>

   <br>

-  Loop sent an email campaign to 3,500 users.
-The email explained the benefits of lowering flow temperatures and linked to online step-by-step instructions created by Nesta.<br>
+  <p>Loop sent an email campaign to 3,500 users.
+The email explained the benefits of lowering flow temperatures and linked to online step-by-step instructions created by Nesta.</p>

   <br>

-  600 Loop users clicked to view the instructions.
+  <p>Six hundred Loop users clicked to view the instructions.
 Loop directed those who had completed the online instructions to a more detailed blog post.
-You can view the Loop blog <a href="https://blog.loop.homes/how-to-save-money-by-changing-one-boiler-setting" target="_blank">here</a>.<br>
+You can view the Loop blog <a href="https://blog.loop.homes/how-to-save-money-by-changing-one-boiler-setting" target="_blank">here</a>.</p>

   <br>

-  The primary focus of this pilot was to test the effectiveness of the online instructions and to collect feedback.
+  <p>The primary focus of this pilot was to test the effectiveness of the online instructions and to collect feedback.</p>
 takeaways: >-
   <ul>

   <li>- Users rated the walkthrough 4.8 out of 5 for ease of use.</li>

-  <li>- 80% of those who completed the instructions reported changing their boiler settings.</li>
+  <li>- 80% of those who viewed the instructions stage of the tool reported changing their boiler settings.</li>

-  <li>- 4 out of 5 people would recommend it to friends and family.</li>
+  <li>- Four out of 5 people would recommend it to friends and family.</li>

   </ul>
 assets: